sadkellz/External-Melee-Camera/readme.md

 ## Description

-**EMC** is a Blender add-on that integrates the ability to control various Melee and Dolphin functions from within Blender.
+**EMC** is a Blender add-on that enables you to control various functions in Super Smash Bros.
+Melee and Dolphin directly from Blender.

-This tool primarily focuses on camera functions, but is able to load states, play/pause, and create image sequences as well.
+It mainly focuses on camera controls, but it also allows you to load states, toggle play/pause, and generate image sequences.

 Consider supporting me on Ko-fi, this project took a lot of time and effort and I would appreciate the tips!